A palliative approach to care is a group effort

 Undergraduate Research Assistant

 Wilson Li is a Research Assistant with Dr. Hunter at the St. Thomas More College of the University of Saskatchewan.
-He is currently a Biomedical Neuroscience student at the University of Saskatchewan.
+He received his bachelor’s of science degree in Biomedical Neuroscience at the University of Saskatchewan in 2023.
 His research interests include understanding and optimizing delivery of long-term care approaches, mental health, and cognitive neuroscience.

 Joseph Landry